Basic Clinical Skills & Theory in Witnessing Sandtray work in Play Therapy

 (12 contact hours/2 days)

-Practice therapeutic skills in facilitating sandtray in the context of play therapy.
+Apply therapeutic skills in facilitating sandtray in the context of play therapy.

 Identify the important reasons for attunement with the client during play therapy.

-Apply therapeutic skills needed as witness in the therapy process.
+Identify therapeutic skills needed as witness in the therapy process.

 Read and discuss the APT Best Practices of documentation in play therapy and how it can be accomplished in sandtray.